FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/overview.rst

   * servers - these get data using psana and call user code to filter and pre-process events
-  * viewer - consolidates correlation results from workers, calls user code to plots or save results to disk
+  * viewer - consolidates correlation results from workers, calls user code to plot or save results to disk
   * master - synchronizes various parts of the framework, no user code involved

 The user provides the following:
   * a mask file identifying the detector elements to process
+  * a smaller mask file for testing (optional)
   * a user module that runs on servers, workers and the viewer.
 This module:

     * calculates correlations for the pixels assigned to each worker
     * plots or saves gathered results in the viewer
     * optionally filters/pre-processes events in the servers
-    * optionally provides a testing mask file, and testing function
+    * optionally provides an alternative testing calculation

 **********************